Finding financial freedom through future planning.

 Check your credit score with Experian credit report

 Take a look at the MoneyHelper Insurance and protection hub

 It’s all about balance.
-We found that only 4 in 10 people have considered what gives them joy and purpose in life.
+We found that only 1 in 5 people are very aware of what makes their life enjoyable.

 Financial wellbeing is a blend of being able to do things that bring us joy now and saving for the future.
 Finding joy is about the moments here and now that make us happy, whilst finding our purpose is about identifying things that we feel give our lives meaning.

 Try asking yourself when you’ve felt joy and when you’ve felt purpose.
 From that, you can begin to put a plan in place to experience equal amounts of joy and purpose everyday.